-A total of 165 people attended one of the available meeting formats/locations.
+A total of 165 people attended one of the available meeting formats/locations for the first phase.
 Attendance numbers for the central, northern, southern and virtual meetings are provided below.
 Advanced registration was required for the virtual meeting but not required for the in-person meetings.
-Scans of the meeting signin sheets are included in Appendix B and a list of comments is included in Appendix D.
+Scans of the meeting sign-in sheets are included in Appendix B and a list of comments is included in Appendix D.

-Table 4 - Public Meeting Attendance and Comments Collected
+Table 5 - Public Meeting Attendance and Comments Collected

 Meeting Date Number of Attendees Number of Pre- Registrants Number of Comments Collected

 Central April 30, 2024 20 Not applicable 19

-North May 2, 2024 18 Not applicable 18
+Northern May 2, 2024 18 Not applicable 18

-South May 7, 2024 17 Not applicable 8
+Southern May 7, 2024 17 Not applicable 8

 Virtual May 9, 2024 110 243 77